Perspective | Putin’s full-scale information war got a key assist from Donald Trump and right-wing media

 In addition to the many times that Trump has praised Putin as strong and admirable, while failing to criticize his human rights offenses, our previous president helped the Russian cause in more specific ways.
 He reportedly argued to fellow world leaders in 2018 that Crimea — the Ukrainian peninsula that Russia invaded and annexed in 2014 — was Russian because, after all, people who live there speak Russian.

-Carlson, meanwhile, recently wondered on air why Putin is hated by “permanent Washington,” describing it as “not a democracy” but a “pure client state of the United States State Department.”
+Carlson, meanwhile, recently wondered on air why Putin is hated by “permanent Washington,” describing Ukraine as “not a democracy” but a “pure client state of the United States State Department.”

 In more recent days, Carlson has changed his tune to oppose Putin — while managing to fault Democrats as not sending a clear message about the impending crisis.
 But, to a large extent, the propaganda mission had already been accomplished.
 In 2019, Carlson had even asked on the air, “Why shouldn’t I root for Russia, which by the way I am?”
 (He tried to walk that comment back after it went viral, saying he was only kidding.)